chimezdev/aws-bootcamp-cruddur-2023/journal/week3.md

 Challenges:
 this week, I had to configure and setup github codespace as my gitpod credit has been exhausted.
-This week I switched back to using gitpod, but I forgot to uncomment the 'backend_url' for gitpod instead I was using that of codespace.
+This week I switched back to using gitpod, but I forgot to uncomment the 'REACT_APP_BACKEND_URL' env variable in the docker compose file, for gitpod instead I was using that of codespace. this was throwing errors until I resolved it.

 ## Setup and configure guthub codespace to install aws cli
 - open your repository
 - click on 'code' then 'codespace' tab and click on the '+' icon to launch new codespace.